 This is perfectly legal — landlords are entitled to require renters insurance, and can even specify how much liability coverage you need to purchase.
 Your landlord can take reasonable measures to confirm that you’re cooperating.

-If you need to add your landlord as an interested party to your policy, don’t worry!
+If you need to add your landlord as an interested party on your policy, don’t worry!
 The process isn’t complicated, and as we said, adding your landlord is harmless.
 Interested parties can’t change your policy, and adding one doesn’t cost extra money.
 (If your insurer tries to charge you a fee to add an interested party, think about dropping them and shopping around for a better deal.)

-How to add an interested party to your renters insurance policy
+How to add an interested party to your renters insurance

 The process for adding an interested party depends on your insurer, but usually looks something like this: